MethodAtlas

 Political AnalysisDOI: 10.1093/pan/mpu015

-This paper argues that researchers often use robust standard errors as a band-aid rather than fixing the underlying model specification.
-It provides practical guidance on when robust SEs are appropriate and when the model itself needs to be reconsidered.
+King and Roberts argue that researchers often use robust standard errors as a band-aid rather than fixing the underlying model specification.
+They provide practical guidance on when robust SEs are appropriate and when the model itself needs to be reconsidered.

 Tags